sergiocampama/pesto/README.md

 root manifest file (i.e. the manifest file of the workspace where Bazel is being run).
 These are mostly used for development or debugging purposes.

-## Missing Features

-Pesto is currently functional for basic dependency graphs.
-Missing features are:

-1. Proper version resolution that takes into account requested version ranges and available versions from the remote dependencies.
-1. More flexibility in specifying dependency versions (e.g. `up_to_next_minor`, `up_to_next_major`,
-   `exact`, `revision`)
-1. Validation and error handling in many levels.

 ## Example

 Check out the [Pesto Sample Project](https://github.com/sergiocampama/pesto_sample_project) for